Skip to content

 To support reading data from other sources, see the Adapter class.

-If the given file path or URL ends with '.gz', '.xz', or '.bz2', the file will be decompressed before being read.
+If the given file path or URL ends with '.gz', '.xz', or '.bz2', the file will be automatically compressed/decompressed.

 Source code in kloppy/io.py

-"""Open a byte stream to the given input object.
+"""Open a byte stream to/from the given input object.

 The following input types are supported: